India–Turkey relations: Issues

-Relations between India and Turkey have been strained due to Turkey's continued support for Pakistani stand on the Kashmir dispute, despite Indian attempts to "appease" Turkey, as seen in Operation Dost, a search and rescue operation initiated by India to aid Syria and Turkey after the 2023 Turkey–Syria earthquakes.
-Until recently, Turkey remains a vocal advocate of Pakistan's position on the Kashmir dispute.
+Relations between India and Turkey have been strained due to Turkey's continued support for Pakistani stand on the Kashmir dispute.
 Turkey was also the only opponent to India's inclusion into the Nuclear Suppliers Group other than China.

 On Afghanistan, Turkey had taken the lead in 2011 to begin the Istanbul Process to find meaningful and sustainable solutions to Afghanistan's problems.
 The Istanbul Process culminated in the annual "Heart of Asia" regional conference on Afghanistan held in Kazakhstan's former capital, Almaty, with both India and Turkey playing important roles.
 In the context of the planned 2014 withdrawal of NATO and US troops from Afghanistan, the need for Delhi and Ankara to intensify dialogue over Afghanistan has acquired a particular importance.

 2019

 In September 2019, Turkey had criticized India on the issue of Jammu and Kashmir and the revocation of article 370.
 It made vocal comments against India at the United Nations, publicly favouring the position of Pakistan.
 A diplomatic rift emerged, and in return India condemned Turkey for its military offensive into north-eastern Syria, claiming it would undermine regional stability and the fight against terrorism.
 India also called upon Turkey to exercise restraint and respect the sovereignty and territorial integrity of Syria.
 On 24 December 2020, Turkish authorities shut down a website which according to Pakistani officials, was operated by India and used for propaganda against Pakistan.
 However, Turkey has repeatedly condemned attacks on Indian forces by Naxalites during the Naxalite–Maoist insurgency, which India has claimed have links to groups involved in the Maoist insurgency in Turkey.